illinoistech-itm/jhajek/itmd-521/tooling-assignments/Readme.md

     * This will add the needed plugin to allow you to use Parallels from Vagrant
     * This will also work if you have Parallels Pro Edition on an Intel Mac

-For Windows10 and 11 using Chocolatey:
+For Windows 10 and 11 using Chocolatey:

 `choco install powershell-core microsoft-windows-terminal git vscode vscode-powershell atom virtualbox vagrant packer`